Years of experience within the industry

 The younger consumers, who will soon dominate spending, are more conscious of a product’s environmental impact.
-They are using ESG as a lense for brand selection, and willing to spend more to support brands that share their values.
+Fast Fashion has continued to drop regardless of the price because of the negative impact it has on the environment.
+Consumers are using ESG as a lens for brand selection, and willing to spend more to support brands that share their values and sustainability initiatives.

 Sales Channel Diversification

-The consumer wants to be able to try on a product in a department store, go home and order it online from the brand’s website and then return it in store.
-When managed well, Wholesale, E-Commerce, and Brick and Mortar Retail support and enhance each other.
-The right proportion of each is the challenge companies face now, but dismissing any of the three is a decision that many companies have had to reverse in recent years.
+The consumer wants to be able to try on a product in a department store, go home and order it online from the brand's website and then return it in store.
+With more brands looking to promote their products online, the consumers journey through a screen is just as important as in person.
+When managed well and proportioned right, Wholesale, E-Commerce, and Brick and Mortar Retail support and enhance each other.

 Global Growth Strategy

 Through social media, the consumer of today is aware of trends across continents regardless of the price point or category, and will find ways of buying the product.
+A huge part of growing globally is your message strategy.
+Having a strong brand message will build greater brand awareness on social media sites.
 If you, as a brand, are not controlling that global distribution, others will fill the void.
 This could result in negative customer experiences.